Gopigurunathan/Phonepe-EDA/README.md

 ## Project Steps

 ### Data Extraction
-- Scripting to clone the repository and collect data.
+-Method: Scripted the cloning of the PhonePe Pulse GitHub repository.
+-Goal: Efficiently collect the raw data required for analysis.

 ### Data Transformation
-- Using Python and Pandas to clean and structure the data.
+-Tools: Python, Pandas.
+-Process: Cleaned and structured the data to ensure it was in a usable format for analysis and visualization.

 ### Database Insertion
+-Database: MYSQL.
-- Storing transformed data in a PostgreSQL database.
+-Action: Stored the transformed data in a PostgreSQL database for efficient retrieval and querying.

 ### Dashboard Creation
-- Using Streamlit and Plotly to build an interactive dashboard.
+-Tools: Streamlit, Plotly.
+-Development: Built an interactive dashboard to visualize the data dynamically.
+The dashboard provides various charts, graphs, and interactive elements to explore the data effectively.

 ### Data Retrieval
-- Fetching data from the database to dynamically update the dashboard.
+-Process: Implemented dynamic data fetching from the PostgreSQL database to ensure the dashboard always presents up-to-date information.

 ## Results
 The project successfully created an interactive dashboard that allows users to explore PhonePe Pulse data in a detailed and user-friendly manner.
+Key trends and insights were easily identified through the visualizations provided.

 ## Challenges
 - Data Cleaning: Handling inconsistencies and ensuring data integrity during the transformation phase.